 Squiggly didn't know if Aardvark would arrive on Friday or Saturday.

-> Now in addition to arriving on Friday or Saturday, there is the possibility that Aardvark may not arrive at all.
-These last two sentences show why it is best to use whether when you have two possibilities, and that is why I recommend using whether instead of if when you have two possibilities, even when the meaning wouldn't change if you use if.
+Now in addition to arriving on Friday or Saturday, it's possible that Aardvark may not arrive at all.
+These last two sentences show why it is better to use whether when you have two possibilities, and that is why I recommend using whether instead of if when you have two possibilities, even when the meaning wouldn't change if you use if.
 It's safer and more consistent.

-> Here's a final pair of examples:
+Here's a final pair of examples:

 Call Squiggly if you are going to arrive on Friday.

 Call Squiggly whether or not you are going to arrive on Friday.

 The first sentence is conditional.
 Call Squiggly if you are going to arrive on Friday means Aardvark only needs to call if he is coming.

 The second sentence is not conditional.
 Call Squiggly whether or not you are going to arrive on Friday means Aardvark needs to call either way.